Soujanya-37/PomodoroTimer/README.md

 # 🍅 PomodoroTimer: A Command-Line Productivity Tool

+(A 1st year Python project by Soujanya Shanbhag)

 This is a simple, feature-rich Pomodoro timer that runs directly in your command line or terminal.
 It's built with standard Python and requires no external libraries.

 It's a perfect tool to help you stay focused on your work or studies by breaking your time into focused sessions and breaks.